 What I tell new entrepreneurs is to take the tasks that they routinely perform and break them into their component steps.
 I then recommend that they outsource any steps that are of such a nature as they can be easily performed by someone else.

-There any many websites that focus on connecting the business with specialized freelancers.
+There any many websites that focus on connecting the business with specialized freelancers so you can leverage experts.
 Four of the most popular sites include:

 Here is what I really like about them.

 For one, I often hire offshore resources.
 Now I can hear a few of you say why not hire a local person.
 I have been called unpatriotic by some but here is how I see it.
 First, the cost savings are quite compelling.
 I often save a significant amount depending on the skill.
 For example, my WordPress programmer is $9.00/hr and lives in India.
 My incredibly talented IT guy is just $8.00/hr and my virtual assistant is $6.67/hr.
 They both live in the Philippines.
 My editor lives in Canada and is $10.96/hr.
 Hourly rates for people with similar skill levels in the U.S. would be 5-10 times the price I pay when I go offshore.
 These cost savings allow me to reduce my expenses and therefore allow me to offer many of my services for free or at much lower prices.

 Moreover, these savings allow me the additional income that I can spend at my local restaurant or local store.

 Leverage Experts and Gain More Working Hours

 Then there is the fact that many of my resources live on the other side of the planet.
 While some may see this a problem, I see this as an asset.
 When I end my day, I send many of the instructions for things I need to be done.
 While it is the end of my workday, it is at the beginning of theirs.
 So when I get to work the next morning, they have completed the tasks assigned to them.